omussell/ank/site/index.md

 - The server receives the message and stores it in the database.
 - The recipients client retrieves this message from the server/database, over TLS.
 - The recipient decrypts the message.

+## Development Phases

+### Phase 1

+- Initial proof of concept using Python, FastAPI and curl
+- Just super basic client/server with HTTP and JSON for sending and receiving messages
+- No JMAP, just JSON
+- No authentication, but user separation
+- Basic KT implementation, stored in redis or in memory
+- Messages stored in database like sqlite for testing

+This stage is to determine if we even want to use JMAP and Signal, or just much simpler implementation Could we instead use HTTP/JSON + public keys?
+Have the server serve the users public key.
+Like S/MIME but without the BS.
+How do you put HTML messages into JSON?
+Serialized?
+Not a good idea, look at EFAIL.
+Maybe just markdown instead, then client can render it.